Henrichy/puppyd/README.md

 # Architecture

 ## Overview
-Our web app is a single-page app, coded mainly in Javascript. **PuppR** is front-end heavy, meaning that we focused our time and energy in developping a simple but easy to use and fun app.
+Our web app is a single-page app, coded mainly in Javascript. **Puppyd** is front-end heavy, meaning that we focused our time and energy in developping a simple but easy to use and fun app.
 We designed most of the User Interface, using plain CSS and some native Vue transitions and animations.
 We also incorporated some BootstrapVue elements which offered a simple solution for some features like image uploading.

 ![infra](https://i.imgur.com/fSbo6ho.jpg)